History of Hong Kong: 1980s

-In 1982, the British prime minister, Margaret Thatcher, hoped that the increasing openness of the PRC government and the economic reform in the mainland would allow the continuation of British rule.
+In 1982, the British prime minister, Margaret Thatcher, hoped that the increasing openness of the PRC government and the reform and opening up in the mainland would allow the continuation of British rule.
 The resulting meeting led to the signing of Sino-British Joint Declaration and the proposal of the One country, two systems concept by Deng Xiaoping.
 But this time, Hong Kong was recognised as one of the wealthiest representatives of the far east.
 Political news dominated the media; while real estate took a major upswing, the financial world was rattled by panics, resulting in waves of changes in policy and Black Saturday.
 Warnings of the coming handover raised emigration levels to historic highs.
 Many left Hong Kong for the United States, Canada, the United Kingdom, Australia, Japan, and anywhere else in the world without any communist influence.

-Hong Kong's Cinema enjoyed one paramount run that put it on the international map.
+Hong Kong's Cinema enjoyed one run that put it on the international map.
 Some of the biggest names included Jackie Chan and Chow Yun-fat.
 The music world also saw a new group of cantopop stars like Anita Mui and Leslie Cheung.